bigsky77/mina/research-proposal.md

 Here's a tentative outline of the 12-week research post series:

-1. **Week 1**: Introduction to Interactive Proofs and their Relevance to Mina
+1. **Week 1**: Introduction to Interactive Proofs and Mina's ZK Ecosystem
-2. **Week 2**: Computational Complexity Basics and ZK Proof Efficiency
+2. **Week 2**: HyperNova and Proof Folding: Advancing Mina's Recursive Proofs
-3. **Week 3**: Information Theory Fundamentals for Blockchain Systems
+3. **Week 3**: Accumulation Schemes and Their Potential in Mina's Architecture
-4. **Week 4**: Interactive Oracle Proofs (IOPs) and Mina's zkApp Platform
+4. **Week 4**: Sumcheck Protocol and SuperSpartan IOP: Enhancing Mina's Efficiency
-5. **Week 5**: Proof Recursion Techniques in Mina's Blockchain
+5. **Week 5**: Customized Constraint Systems and Arithmetization for Mina zkApps
-6. **Week 6**: Computational Complexity of zkApp Operations
+6. **Week 6**: Information Theoretical Basis of IOPs in Mina's Context
-7. **Week 7**: Information-Theoretic Limits in ZK Proofs
+7. **Week 7**: Low-Degree Testing and Reed-Solomon Codes in Mina's Proof Systems
-8. **Week 8**: Advanced IOP Protocols and Potential Mina Applications
+8. **Week 8**: Measuring Time-Space Complexity of Proofs in Mina's Blockchain
-9. **Week 9**: Optimizing Recursive Proofs in Mina using Complexity Theory
+9. **Week 9**: Advanced IOP Protocols and Their Potential Mina Applications
-10. **Week 10**: Information-Theoretic Approaches to zkApp Optimization
+10. **Week 10**: Optimizing Recursive Proofs in Mina using Complexity Theory
-11. **Week 11**: Combining IOP, Complexity, and Information Theory for Novel zkApp Designs
+11. **Week 11**: Information-Theoretic Approaches to zkApp Optimization
 12. **Week 12**: Future Directions for Mina: Synthesizing Advanced ZK Concepts

 Each post will include: